LiyunZhang10/myFinancialWebsite/README.md

 # myFinancialWebsite

 Hello everyone!
-I am a sophomore student from the University of Electronic Science and Technology of China, and I am excited to present my coursework project. 📊🎉
+I am a sophomore student from the University of Electronic Science and Technology of China, and I am thrilled to present my coursework project. 📊🎉

 In this project, I have developed a simple financial webpage that provides users with basic financial data and visualizations. 💼💻